bender-labs/wrap-website/docs/governance.md

 The first member (1) of the Wrap Board will be Hugo Renaudin, the founder of Bender Labs and the Wrap Protocol:
 * Hugo Renaudin

 Hugo's voice is not a necessary requirement for a proposal to pass but he can step into the voting process should he deem it necessary to do so.

 The second member (1) of the Wrap Board will be one of the main developers of the Wrap Protocol:
 * Charles Couillard

-Having a main dev as a voice in the Wrap Protocol allows for a technical perspective on solutions proposed by the Wrap Board
+Having a main dev as a voice in the Wrap Protocol allows for a technical perspective on solutions proposed by the Wrap Board.

 The next two members (2) of the Wrap Board will be two members of the Signers Quorum elected by the Bender Labs Team.
 * Quorum member A
 * Quorum member B

 These members are key to the Wrap Board as they will help to give perspectives on technical implementations and are at the heart of the protocol.

 The third and fourth members (2) of the Wrap Board will be the Bender Labs Community team, specifically:
 * Alex Arriaga
 * Stanislas Motte

 This allows Bender Labs to keep an important presence and say in the decisions made by the Wrap Board.
 These two members are subject to change internally based on the current leaders of the Community Team at Bender Labs.